Snowflyt/typora-copilot/README.md

 <details>
   <summary><strong>macOS</strong></summary>

-For macOS users, locate to the folder where you unzipped the release and run the following command in terminal:
+For macOS users, first download the latest release from [the releases page](https://github.com/Snowfly-T/typora-copilot/releases) and unzip it.
+Then locate to the folder where you unzipped the release and run the following command in terminal:

 ```bash
 sudo bash ./bin/install_macos.sh